mgrechukh/ypipetodo/README.md

 ## Backend choice

 Despite my own daily usage of [Todoist](https://todoist.com/), I attempted to make codebase modular and components clearly separated.
-It should be quiet easy to implement support for any other backend, kinda, RTM, Google Keep, or [Hass](https://www.home-assistant.io/), and a little bit more work needed to make backend configurable at runtime.
+It should be quite easy to implement support for any other backend, kinda, RTM, Google Keep, or [Hass](https://www.home-assistant.io/), and a little bit more work needed to make backend configurable at runtime.
 I honestly would be glad to accept MRs.

 ## Naming